 34A.
 Admission of other associated employers

-(1) The chief executive officer, the Superannuation Board and a body mentioned in Schedule 1 to the Act other than the Superannuation Board, may at any time enter into an agreement for that body and employees of that body to participate in the Superannuation Fund and that body shall become an associated employer for the purposes of the Act and these regulations on and from a date specified in the agreement.
+(1) The FES Commissioner, the Superannuation Board and a body mentioned in Schedule 1 to the Act other than the Superannuation Board, may at any time enter into an agreement for that body and employees of that body to participate in the Superannuation Fund and that body shall become an associated employer for the purposes of the Act and these regulations on and from a date specified in the agreement.

 (2) An agreement under subregulation (1) shall be in such form as is determined by the Superannuation Board.

 [Regulation 34A inserted in Gazette 14 Aug 1987 p.
 3162; amended in Gazette 4 Nov 1988 p.
 4371; 22 Dec 1998 p.
-6852.]
+6852; 31 Oct 2012 p.
+5249.]

 35. Release of associated employers

-(1) The Superannuation Board, with the approval of the chief executive officer, may release a body that is an associated employer under regulation 34A and the members employed by it from participation in the Fund and —
+(1) The Superannuation Board, with the approval of the FES Commissioner, may release a body that is an associated employer under regulation 34A and the members employed by it from participation in the Fund and —

 (a) that body shall cease to be an associated employer; and